US Fed cuts key interest rate to 'insure' against global uncertainties

 It was another example of the Fed's communication woes as it is buffeted by conflicting economic signals and constant verbal attacks.

-Nor is the Fed's policy-setting Federal Open Market Committee presenting a unified front: Esther George, head of the Kansas City Federal Reserve bank, and Eric Rosengren, of Boston, dissented in the 8-2 vote, because they "preferred at this meeting to maintain the target range for the federal funds rate at 2-1/4 to 2-1/2 per cent."
+Nor is the Fed's policy-setting Federal Open Market Committee presenting a unified front: Esther George, head of the Kansas City Federal Reserve bank, and Eric Rosengren, of Boston, dissented in the 8-2 vote, preferring to leave rates unchanged.

 The Fed also gave Trump something else he has demanded in his unrelenting attacks - an early end to a policy known as "quantitative tightening" or QT.